privaci/privaci.github.io/_posts/2022-04-10-4th-ci_sympoisum.md

 </p>
 <p>
-If paying the registration fee would cause financial hardship for you, there is an option to waive the registration fee for in person participation (with no further questions asked).
+If paying the registration fee would cause financial hardship for you, there is an option to waive the registration fee for in person participation.
 Please email the organizers:
 <a href='mailto:contact@privaci.info'>contact@privaci.info</a>
 </p>